DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Fixed: Win+Spc was broken in commit "Repeat and Compose keys" (506e5b).
 It sent a space instead.
 The error was in pkl_Send().
 	- In the `EPKL_HelpImgGen_Settings` file, the BrutalMode setting governs whether the EPKL HIG moves generated images straight into the layout folder.
 		- If this setting is true, generated images may overwrite any existing ones.
 Also, the `ImgGen_` temporary folder is deleted after use.
-* EPKL v1.3.1: Beta
+* EPKL v1.3.1: Compose/Completion developments.
+Folder/file restructuring.
+Cmk Heb/Epo/BrPt/Nl variants, Ortho kbd types, Boo layout, Dvk-Sym.
+	- Prefix-syntax Repeat and Compose/Completion mappings.
+In addition to key states, you can now map Extend or DK mappings to ®®/®# or ©###.
+		- If mapping a ©### key to a DK release, it must be preloaded elsewhere.
+Map it to an unused state or Extend mapping to achieve this.
 	- Mapping a state to `®#` where # is a hex number will repeat the previous key # times.
 This is affected by modifiers, but not sticky ones.
+	- The Repeat key now resends the last character, not the last key.
+Repeat used to be affected by modifiers and prone to errors.
+	- Single-char Compose output is pushed to the LastKeys queue, thereby allowing some compose chaining.
+Example: `g'a` → `α` then `'` → `ά`.
+	- Composing `U####[#]` where `#` are hex digits, sends the corresponding Unicode character
+	- Compose table entries in the LayStack files override those in the Compose file.
+Use sections for existing tables like `[compose_adding]`.
+	- Remapped dead key combining accents to `© ø Ø` to account for the Compose key taking the place of `œ` in many cases, and NBSP being iffy.
+	- Tidied up the Tarmak folders with icon and Extend image links to a `_Res` folder instead of local files
 	- The img_HideStates setting can hide the `ext` layer image too, and even DK shift states specified as `dk#`; # is a shift state (0,1,6,7).
 	- The BaseLayout setting in layout.ini can now take a `..\` syntax.
-	- Added the Boo (Dvorak-like modern) layout.
-	- Tidied up the Tarmak folders with icon and Extend image links to a `_Res` folder instead of local files
-	- Single-char Compose output is pushed to the LastKeys queue, thereby allowing some compose chaining.
-Example: `gre-a` → `α` then `'` → `ά`.
-	- Composing `U####[#]` where `#` are hex digits, sends the corresponding Unicode character
+	- Added ANS-Orth/ISO-Orth Colemak-eD.
+Images are still row-staggered, but this should clarify which ergo mods are for which board types.
+		- The bracket-lift Sym mod (Sym-Br) looks better on ortho boards than the standard (Sym-LBr).
+Images were made for both mod variants.
 	- Suspend by layout Locale ID.
 Should make EPKL work better for users of IMEs such as Korean, as they may conflict with non-QWERTY layouts.
 		- The suspendingLIDs setting uses 4-xdigit LID codes as found in the About... menu.
 Use the Locale ID, not the Language one.
-	- Fixed: A CapsLock off is sent at startup to avoid CapsLock being stuck on after an EPKL refresh.
-	- Fixed: Using relative paths for icon files, multiple layout selections wouldn't show the correct icons.
-	- Fixed: Setting any mod in the EPKL_Layouts file would make layout shortcuts that don't use mods fail.
-	- Fixed: Subfolder structure added to the MainLay parameter the Colemak and Tarmak layouts.
-Consistent naming scheme for all such subfolders.
-	- Prefix-syntax Repeat and Compose/Completion mappings.
-In addition to key states, you can now map Extend or DK mappings to ®®/®# or ©###.
-		- If mapping a ©### key to a DK release, it must be preloaded elsewhere.
-Map it to an unused state or Extend mapping to achieve this.
-	- The Repeat key now resends the last character, not the last key.
-Repeat used to be affected by modifiers and prone to errors.
 	- An `--` entry allows disabling EPKL hotkeys in the `EPKL_Settings_Override` file.
 Earlier, you'd have to use an unused key like `Sleep`.
-	- Added ANS-Orth/ISO-Orth Colemak-eD.
-Images are still row-staggered, but this should clarify which ergo mods are for which board types.
-		- The bracket-lift Sym mod (Sym-Br) looks better on ortho boards than the standard (Sym-LBr).
-Images were made for both mod variants.
+	- Added homing-nubbed help image ModState overlays.
+For now, there's a "GreenBlob" set for non-Wide and Wide homing, some with FShui colors.
+		- Usage: In layout.ini, change the `img_ModsDir = Files\ImgModStates\GrnBlob` setting by appending `-HomeNubs[Wide][-FShui]`.
+	- Allowed links for layout images, so layouts that use the same images as others don't need to keep their own copies.
+	- Made DK images in a local `DeadkeyImg` dir work with the ones set in `img_DKeyDir`.
+This also alleviates the need to declare a DeadkeyImg dir.
+	- Added the Boo (Dvorak-like modern) layout.
-	- Added a Programmer Dvorak Symbol mod, affecting the Number row plus remapping <kbd>]}</kbd> `→` <kbd>@^</kbd> and swapping <kbd>'"</kbd> `↔` <kbd>;:</kbd>.
+	- Added a Programmer Dvorak Symbol mod, affecting the Number row plus remapping <kbd>]}</kbd> → <kbd>@^</kbd> and swapping <kbd>'"</kbd> ↔ <kbd>;:</kbd>.
 		- Disclaimer: This is a Dvorak Sym mod inspired by the Programmer Dvorak layout by Roland Kaufmann.
 It does not claim to be that layout.
 	- For the Nl locale, the ISO key was reclaimed as Compose!
 Kept <kbd>ij</kbd> on the images.
 Note that composing ij/IJ makes the ĳ/Ĳ ligature.
-		-  Another neat Compose key trick is adding a completion so that <kbd>i</kbd>,<kbd>©</kbd> → `ij`.
+		-  Also, a Compose completion was added so that <kbd>i</kbd>,<kbd>©</kbd> → `ij`.
-	- Fixed: The Layout Selector would show non-existing mod combos for, e.g., ANS if there was a KbdType like ANS-Orth present
-	- Fixed: Capitalized sequences didn't compose if followed by a lowercase version in the table.
-Example: `LJ Lj lj → Ǉ ǉ ǉ`; `ǈ` didn't happen.
-	- Added homing-nubbed help image ModState overlays.
-For now, there's a "GreenBlob" set for non-Wide and Wide homing, some with FShui colors.
-		- Usage: In layout.ini, change the `img_ModsDir = Files\ImgModStates\GrnBlob` setting by appending `-HomeNubs[Wide][-FShui]`.
-	- Remapped dead key combining accents to `© ø Ø` to account for the Compose key taking the place of `œ` in many cases, and NBSP being iffy.
-	- Allowed links for layout images, so layouts that use the same images as others don't need to keep their own copies.
-	- Compose table entries in the LayStack files override those in the Compose file.
-Use sections for existing tables like `[compose_adding]`.
 	- Esperanto variant, based on Compose.
 Like the normal Colemak-eD but with composes for ĉĝĵŝŭ added.
 		- Compose key on <kbd>X</kbd> for ANSI, since X isn't used in Esperanto.
 To type X, hit <kbd>K</kbd>, <kbd>X</kbd> or <kbd>AltGr</kbd><kbd>X</kbd>.

-	- Made DK images in a local `DeadkeyImg` dir work with the ones set in `img_DKeyDir`.
-This also alleviates the need to declare a DeadkeyImg dir.
+	- Added Hebrew layouts.
+See the `Cmk-eD-Heb` layout folder and the Forum Locale post.
+	- Fixed: A CapsLock off is sent at startup to avoid CapsLock being stuck on after an EPKL refresh.
+	- Fixed: Using relative paths for icon files, multiple layout selections wouldn't show the correct icons.
+	- Fixed: Setting any mod in the EPKL_Layouts file would make layout shortcuts that don't use mods fail.
+	- Fixed: Subfolder structure added to the MainLay parameter the Colemak and Tarmak layouts.
+Consistent naming scheme for all such subfolders.
+	- Fixed: The Layout Selector would show non-existing mod combos for, e.g., ANS if there was a KbdType like ANS-Orth present
+	- Fixed: Capitalized sequences didn't compose if followed by a lowercase version in the table.
+Example: `LJ Lj lj → Ǉ ǉ ǉ`; `ǈ` didn't happen.
 	- Fixed: Pressing a DK twice released both its base characters instead of just one.
 Now only base char 0 (the s0 DK entry) is released.
-	- Added Hebrew layouts.
-See the `Cmk-eD-Heb` layout folder and the Forum Locale post.

 <br>